geneyx/geneyx.analysis.api/README.md

 scripts/ga.config.yml  			- request api key and user key from Geneyx Support edit the file and enter to the right places scripts/ga_uploadSamples.py		- A python script that does the upload processing together with sample and patient data. please run it and check the command line arguments.
-You can read more at docs/geneyx.analysis.api.pdf
+You can read more at docs/geneyx.analysis.api.pdf scripts/ga_uploadSamplesWin.py  - The windows version of previous script since some component changed on windows

 ## Unifying Dragen SV/CNV/Repeat files
 Illumina's Dragen pipeline creates by default 4 types of VCF files